Dr. Andy Szabo, Director & Research Biologist

 Elsa Sebastian, Board Member

 Elsa is a lifelong Alaskan, a USCG-licensed captain, and a commercial salmon troller with strong ties to the Southeast Alaska fishing fleet.
 After graduating from Wellesley College where she earned a degree in Environmental Studies, Elsa returned home to buy a fishing boat and started working part-time for AWF assisting with the development of the Center for Coastal Conservation.
-Elsa worked with AWF for three-years, and is excited to continue to serve the organization as a volunteer.
+Elsa worked with AWF for several years, and is excited to continue to contribute to the vision of the organization.
 She has served as a board member for Alaska Marine Conservation Council and has considerable experience working with conservation nonprofits.
 Elsa spends her summers on her 38-foot troller chasing salmon along the coast of Southeast Alaska, and her winters in Sitka.

 Pat Sharpe, Board Member

 The Sharpe family is large and has been generous in their support of AWF from the beginning.
 Fred’s brother Pat is no exception.
 Pat’s expertise as a 200-ton licensed boat captain and shipwright continues to help AWF meet the challenge of maintaining and safely operating our vessels in Southeast Alaska’s challenging marine environment.
 When not in Alaska captaining vessels, Pat owns his own business, Pat Sharpe Yacht Service, in Port Townsend, Washington.